October Health – 2025 Report

 - Encourage flexible working hours and remote work options.

-6. **Facilitate Access to Digital Mental Health Resources**
+3. **Increase Access to Mental Health Resources**

 What can businesses do to assist their employees?